isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-level-yard/index.md

 **The Ideal Sand for Leveling: **

-* **Washed Sand / Masonry Sand / Fine
-- Grade Sand: ** These types are preferred because they are free of organic matter and fine clay particles that could impede drainage or promote compaction.
-Avoid play sand or all
-- purpose sand if they contain too many fines.
+* **Washed Sand / Masonry Sand / Fine-Grade Sand: ** These types are preferred because they are free of organic matter and fine clay particles that could impede drainage or promote compaction.
+Avoid play sand or all-purpose sand if they contain too many fines.

 * **Avoid Pure Sand for Topdressing: ** While sand is excellent for drainage, applying pure sand directly over existing turf or into areas with heavy clay soil can be problematic: * **Layering Effect: ** In clay soils, a pure sand layer can create an impermeable barrier, trapping water above it, rather than allowing it to drain through the clay.
 This can lead to shallower roots and increased disease risk.